-Under the versions of the furlough scheme applicable until the end of October 2020 employers could include all employees who were furloughed during one claim period, even if they were furloughed at different times within that period or are paid at different times.
-It is thought that the furlough scheme applicable until April 2021 is the same regarding joint claims.
+Under the versions of the furlough scheme employers can include all employees who were furloughed during one claim period, even if they were furloughed at different times within that period or are paid at different times.
+It is thought that the latest version of the furlough scheme applicable until September 2021 is the same regarding joint claims.

 If an employer’s pay period overlaps more than one month those employers have to calculate and submit a claim for all employees who were furloughed covering that calendar month.
 Employers cannot make more than one claim during a claim period and therefore should include all of the employees they want to furlough for that claim period.
 Employers cannot make claims that overlap or make changes to a claim after submission.

 The previous government guidance gives examples of an employer who furloughs two employees at the start of the pay period and adds a third a short time later.
 The claim period starts when the first employee is furloughed.

 Alternatively, some employees may have been furloughed continuously with claim periods following on with no gaps in between the dates and another employee may worked for some of the days but then be furloughed again.
 The employer should still include all employees furloughed during the claim period.
 Employers do not have to wait until the end of a claim period to make their next claim.
 Employers can claim before, during or after payroll is processed.

 Q: What claim information is needed for furloughed employees?

 Under the phases of the scheme both before and after May 2021 employees can be furloughed full time or part time (with a mixture of furlough hours and working hours).
 Employers must also report and claim for a minimum period of seven consecutive calendar days and: